Avdo Palić: Death

 On 27 July 1995, Palić went to a meeting with senior Serb and UN officials, among whom was General Ratko Mladić, the chief commander of the Bosnian Serb army.
 At the meeting he was seized by the Serbs.
 Abdurahman Malkić and Sado Ramić, two Bosniak prisoners from Srebrenica confirmed that they were held at the same prison as Palić in Bijeljina until late August 1995.
 However, the two men were transferred to another prison and eventually released after the signing of the Dayton Accords.
 The Republika Srpska government has concluded that on 5 September 1995 a VRS military officer came to the prison in Bijeljina and took Palić with him, after which he was never seen again.

 Since the end of the war through the day that the remains of Palić were positively identified his widow Esma campaigned to force the government of Republika Srpska to investigate the case, locate the remains and prosecute the killers.
-During the campaign Esma Palić has filed lawsuits in the Constitutional Court of Bosnia and Herzegovina and the European Court of Human Rights in Strassburg.
+During the campaign Esma Palić has filed lawsuits in the Constitutional Court of Bosnia and Herzegovina and the European Court of Human Rights in Strasbourg.
 She has also petitioned the Office of the High Representative in Sarajevo.
 Amnesty International and other human rights groups have also made efforts to get publicize the case.
 In January 2002 the government of Republika Srpska paid Esma Palic 65,000 KM in compensation.

 The remains of Palić and eight other men were found in a mass grave near the village of Vragolovi in the municipality of Rogatica, near Žepa in November 2001.
 The remains were prepared for DNA analysis in June 2002.
 The first attempt to match the DNA from the remains to DNA samples provided by Palić's sister and daughters as well as samples extracted from the remains of Palić's father who died in 1992 were unsuccessful.
 The reason for the failed identification was that the sample did not yield enough genetic materials for a match.

 Starting in November 2008 the laboratory charged with identifying the remains of people killed during the war began to reexamine all remains that had not been matched to any DNA samples provided by relatives in the database.
 A second analysis of Palić's remains was conducted in late July 2009 using more sophisticated methods and yielded a positive match.
 Since 2002, the remains had been buried in a cemetery for unidentified victims of the war in Visoko.
 In light of the second, positive match, Palić's body was re-exhumed on 12 August 2009, and sent for a third analysis at the request of Esma Palić.

 On 26 August 2009, Palić was buried on the grounds of the Ali Pasha's Mosque in Sarajevo with several thousand people in attendance.